-If you are standing on one foot then you have to keep your center of gravity over your foot to stay balanced.
-Assuming that whatever you are standing on isn't moving and there is no wind (externally or internally generated), then the only force acting on your relationship with the earth is gravity.
+If you are standing on one foot, you have to keep your center of gravity over that foot to stay balanced.
+Assuming that whatever you are standing on isn't moving, and there is no wind (externally or internally generated), then the only force acting on your relationship with the earth is gravity.

-If you are on a motorcycle and cornering fast enough then you have to take into account the forces generated by cornering.
-If you add together this force and gravity then the resultant force is what you have to align with in order to stay balanced.
+When cornering while riding a motorcycle, forces are generate by the act of cornering.
+If you add together this force and the force of gravity, then the combined resultant force is what you have to align with in order to stay balanced.

-They can feel when it is shifting with respect to their foundation and has the ability to correct for this shift so that they can keep their center and their foundation in line with the resultant of all forces acting on them.
+They can feel when it is shifting with respect to their foundation and have the ability to correct for this shift so that they can keep their center and their foundation in line with the resultant of all forces acting on them.

 And they can do this is any position or orientation using any part of their body (that is sensible and controllable and so discounting male genitalia, large breasts (whether male or female), hair etc.) as their foundation.

-Standing on one foot, anytime they feel their center shift relative to their foundation they counter-act that shift to stay balanced.
+- Standing on one foot, anytime they feel their center shift relative to their foundation they counter-act that shift to stay balanced.
 Supporting their body on two hands or one, they can do the same thing.

-Skating, they have good enough control that they can keep their center over the blade of one skate.
+- Skating, they have good enough control that they can keep their center over the blade of one skate.
 Better yet, they can shift their center to the inside of their gliding skate so that they actually fall towards their unsupported side.
 They then catch the fall by moving their other leg under their center.
 In this case the inbalance is a means of providing propulsion.

-Walking a slack line they can stay balanced even as the line shifts.
+- Walking a slack line they can stay balanced even as the line shifts.